 The ceremony at Westminster was one of pomp and pageantry, and the characteristically poised Elizabeth delivered in a solemn and clear voice the coronation oath that bound her to the service of the people of Great Britain and the British Commonwealth.
 In the procession through the streets of London that followed, Elizabeth and her husband were joined by representatives from the more than 40 member states of the Commonwealth, including heads of state, sultans, and prime ministers.
 British troops like the Yeomen of the Guard were joined by a great variety of Commonwealth troops, including police from the Solomon Islands, Malaysians in white uniforms and green sarongs, Pakistanis in puggaree headdresses, Canadian Mounties, and New Zealanders and Australians in wide-brimmed hats.
 After the parade, Elizabeth stood with her family on the Buckingham Palace balcony and waved to the crowd as jet planes of the Royal Air Force flew across the Mall in tight formation.

-In more than six decades of rule, Queen Elizabeth II’s popularity has hardly subsided.
-She has traveled more extensively than any other British monarch and was the first reigning British monarch to visit South America and the Persian Gulf countries.
-In addition to Charles and Anne, she and Philip have had two other children, Prince Andrew in 1960 and Prince Edward in 1964.
-In 1992, Elizabeth, the wealthiest woman in England, agreed to pay income tax for the first time.
+In seven decades of rule, Queen Elizabeth II’s popularity hardly subsided.
+She traveled more extensively than any other British monarch and was the first reigning British monarch to visit South America and the Persian Gulf countries.